 The Cap options define whether the stroke should end where the path ends, or it should go a half-width farther.
 In the second case, you can choose if the stroke should be rounded.
 The option applies to a solid line as well as to individual elements of dashed or dotted lines.

 The Corner options let you select how the stroke looks at corners.
+You can make it sharp, rounded, or clipped.

 The Align options let you align a stroke to the center of the path, or outside, or inside of the shape.
 Notice that the alignment options can work only with closed paths.